-Feedback is open on the draft master plan from Thursday 9 January until Sunday 16 February 2020.
+Feedback was open on the draft master plan from Thursday 9 January until Sunday 16 February 2020.

 - Friday 24 January, 10am-12noon: Torquay Front Beach – opposite Growlers between Anderson and Price Streets

-- Saturday 15 February, 2-4pm: Elephant Walk, Torquay foreshore (opposite Gilbert St).
+- Saturday 15 February, 2-4pm: Torquay Angling Club, Fishermans Beach.